andrewgull/MGERT/README.md

 `-le, --left-end` - set length of left (5') flanking region.
 Default 0 bp.

 `-re, -right-end` - set length of right (3') flanking region.
-Default 0 bp (if both *le* and *re* are set to 0, flanks mode would be omitted).
+Default 0 bp (if both *le* and *re* are set to 0, flanks mode will be omitted).

 `-L, --rm-library` - specify a path to a library for RepeatMasker (in FASTA format).
 Use with `-f consensus` only.
-If consensus library is not specified, it would be compiled from RepeatModeler output automatically.
+If consensus library is not specified, it will be compiled from RepeatModeler output automatically.

 `-rm, --rm-table` - specify repeat masker table to use (with `*_rm.out` or `*.bed` extension).
 Use with `-f coords` option only.